 Students will have personal storage space on the Shenandoah network.

 PUBLICATIONS:

 The Shenandoan is the school yearbook.
-Exit 264 is the video yearbook The Shen-Val-Lore is the school newspaper
+Exit 264 is the video yearbook The Shen-Val-Lore is the school newspaper and dorm rooms, and may seize any illegal, unauthorized, or contraband materials discovered in the search.

 SEARCH & SEIZURE: